captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 And me.
-And the gods under the earth.
+And the gods underneath the earth.

 ---

 ## CREON:
 You will not marry her while she is alive.

 ---

 ## HAIMON: